-“When we got to Sudan there were 35,000 refugees.
+“When we got to Sudan, there were 35,000 refugees.
 We didn’t know anything, nothing about Aliyah.
 We prayed to God for a miracle.
-After 8 months, all of a sudden we ran into a Red Cross worker who knew the Israeli workers.
+After eight months, we ran into a Red Cross worker who knew the Israeli workers.
 The Israeli had the Mossad in Sudan and we met through them the right connections.
 The Mossad employed Ethiopian immigrants.
-The Mossad put an airfield and at night they would send army craft to us for flight.
+The Mossad put in an airfield, and at night they would send army craft to us for flight.
 So they landed the Hercules transport and we flew to Israel.
 There were 70 people on our plane.”

-Samai Elias is a Kes (Ethiopian Jewish Rabbi) who left Ethiopia and travelled to Sudan where he and 90,000 other refugees were airlifted to Israel.
+Samai Elias is a kes, an Ethiopian rabbi, who left Ethiopia and travelled to Sudan where he and 90,000 other refugees were airlifted to Israel.
 This is a story that never ceases to amaze me.
-While the circumstances are very different than the Syrian refugee crisis in our world today, it makes me wonder what it’s like to need to flee your homeland and pray that you will be helped.
-The Ethiopian Jews were saved because of their historical connection to Judaism and the existence of a modern State of Israel.
-This was controversial because the Sephardic Chief Rabbi accepted them as the lost tribe of Dan, but the Chief Ashkenazic Rabbi did not originally, only to reverse his decision years later.
-At issue was the Ethiopian Jews’ practice of biblical Judaism rather than Rabbinic (post-Temple) Judaism.
+While these circumstances are different from the Syrian refugee crisis of 2019, it makes me wonder what it’s like to need to flee your homeland and pray that you will be helped.
+The Ethiopian Jews were saved because of their historical connection to Judaism, and the existence of the modern State of Israel.
+Samai’s situation was controversial because the Sephardic chief rabbi accepted them as the lost tribe of Dan, but the chief Ashkenazic rabbi did not—although he reversed his decision years later.
+At issue was the Ethiopian Jews’ practice of biblical Judaism rather than rabbinic (post-Temple) Judaism.